-While there are many different ways to invest in rental properties, the differences are emboldened by the characteristics of the homes themselves.
-Single Family Homes, for example, remain as one of the most common rental properties as they are known for being easy to finance and easy to find tenants for.
-Small multifamily properties are conversely a bit more difficult to find and fill out, but you can benefit by receiving multiple different rent payments from different tenants altogether.
+Single family homes remain as one of the most common rental properties as they are known for being easy to finance and easy to find tenants for.
+Small multifamily properties are conversely a bit more difficult to find and fill, but you can benefit by receiving multiple different rent payments from different tenants altogether.

 This effectively splits and diversifies your income and may be a more secure option for those worried about vacancy issues.
 When you have a vacant unit in a small multifamily rental, you still have income from the other units to help contribute to your expenses.
-A perk to consider when weighing the benefits of a multifamily property is that they also get conventional loans from banks, akin to a normal mortgage you would get on a single family rental.
+And, you should of course research neighborhood trends and consider how these could influence overall rentability.